loomio/loomio_help/content/user_manual/getting_started/starting_a_group/index.md

 ## Next up

-We're on Loomio, but how to get those clear outcomes… [→ Having discussions](../having_discussions)
+Now that you're on Loomio, how to get those clear outcomes… [→ Having discussions](../having_discussions)